 - How to verify your PHP 7 version

-This support article guides you on how to upgrade your server to PHP 7.
+This guide will assist you on how to upgrade your server to PHP 7.
 Please note that PHP 7 is compatible with Debian 8, and it does not work with older OS.

-Note: Before you upgrade your application to PHP 7, we recommend you to go through this article where we have explained about PHP 7 compatibility with different applications and services.
+Note: Before you upgrade your application to PHP 7, we recommend you to go through this guide where we have explained about PHP 7 compatibility with different applications and services.

 Before upgrading the PHP version, please make sure that your applications hosted on the server are compatible with PHP7.
 Otherwise, your web applications may break due to this.

-To see the limitations of PHP 7 and supported apps, please visit this article.
+To see the limitations of PHP 7 and supported apps, please visit this guide.

-It displays a warning popup message, click on “OK” button to initiate the process if your application(s) is fully compatible.
+You will see a warning popup message.
+Click on the OK button to initiate the process if your application(s) is fully compatible.